collabnix/dockerlabs/play-with-docker/dockercompose/multiple-dc/README.md

-# Using Docker Compose File for Dev, Staging & Production
+# Support of Multiple Compose File under Docker 18.03 CE Release

 Under Docker 18.03 Release, there is a support for multiple composefile when deploying.